 What is Data Integrity?

-Data integrity in this environment refers to the state of your data.
-Is it clean, it is corrupt?
-To be more clear, data integrity is the accuracy, consistency, and reliability of data stored in databases, data warehouses, data marts, or any of your internal data storage locations, such as a CRM.
+Data integrity, in this environment, refers to the state of your data.
+Is it clean?
+Is it corrupt?
+To be more clear, our data integrity definition is the accuracy, consistency, and reliability of data stored in databases, data warehouses, data marts, or any of your internal data storage locations, such as a CRM.

 But what does that really mean?
-Well, data integrity is all about your data being correct and reliable no matter where its stored and no matter how long you’ve had it.
+Well, data integrity is all about your data being correct and reliable no matter where it’s stored and no matter how long you’ve had it.
 You could think of it as your data quality.
+Sounds simple enough.

 Having your data correct means it must be completely accurate for its entire lifecycle.
-From the business rules, relations, and dates, to definitions and lineage, it must all be accurate and consistent.
+Think of all the data you have that could potentially be outdated.
+Now it’s feeling a bit more cumbersome.
+You data needs to be correct on every level, from the business rules, relations, and dates, to definitions and lineage in order to have high integrity.

 Why Data Integrity for Your Business?